Agoric/documentation/main/getting-started/intro-zoe.md

 <<< @/snippets/test-intro-zoe.js#aliceOffer

-## Two sides of Zoe: Zoe Service and ZCF (Zoe Contract Facet)
+## Zoe's two sides: Zoe Service and Zoe Contract Facet (ZCF)

-You may have noticed that the contract code's `start` method had a parameter called `zcf`.
+You may have noticed the contract code's `start` method had a `zcf` parameter.
 This is the Zoe Contract Facet.
-Zoe actually has two sides: the Zoe Service, which we've seen the users interact with, and the Zoe Contract Facet (ZCF), which is accessible to the contract code.
-Note that users do not have access to ZCF, but contract code can get access to the Zoe Service.
+Zoe has two sides: the Zoe Service, which you've seen users interact with, and the Zoe Contract Facet (ZCF), which is accessible to the contract code.
+Note that users have access to the Zoe service, but do not have access to the ZCF.
+Contract code has access to the ZCF *and* can get access to the Zoe Service.

-To learn more about the Zoe Service and Zoe Contract Facet APIs, [see our Zoe API documentation](/zoe/api/).
+To learn more about the Zoe Service, Zoe Contract Facet, and Zoe Helper APIs, [see our Zoe API documentation](/zoe/api/).

 ## Next steps